How to Calibrate Photone

 We tested many different light meters in the mid and low price segments ranging from $20 to $150.
 As expected, these devices showed a slight deviation of about ±10% from each other when measuring natural light.
 But when tested under grow lights, we found that the meters deviated with their readings up to ±100%.
 This means that some meters displayed double (or half) the amount of others in the same environment!
 For these scenarios, it’s best to rely on a light specification or footprint chart.

 What About a Diffuser?

-Your device may or may not require a diffuser to perform a proper calibration and usage.
-Our iOS app generally requires a diffuser, while the Android app does not.
-In any case, the app will tell you on the main screen and within the calibration if a diffuser shall be mounted or not.
+Your device may or may not require a diffuser to perform proper calibration and usage.
+If you need a diffuser or not depends on your device.
+The app will tell you on the main screen and within the calibration if a diffuser should be mounted or not.
 Please note this information carefully.